 When the vegetables and barley get cooked and soft, add the cooked pinto beans, adjust water to achieve required consistency and let the soup simmer for another fifteen to twenty minutes for the flavors to come together.

-Just before serving add lime juice and garnish with cilantro leaves and serve hot with a crusty bread of choice.
+Just before serving add lemon juice (if using) and garnish with cilantro leaves and serve hot with a crusty bread of choice.

 Notes